Lightning-AI/litgpt/howto/finetune_lora.md

 I would recommend the movie The Martian (2015).
 It is a sci-fi movie starring Matt Damon that follows the story of...
 ```

-If your GPU supports `bfloat16`, you can additionally pass `--dtype bfloat16` to bring the memory consumption down to ~14 GB.
+If your GPU supports `bfloat16`, you can additionally pass `--precision bf16-true` to bring the memory consumption down to ~11 GB for StableLM-3B.

 ## Tune on your dataset